ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 Income tax

 ETF income in the form of dividends (shares) and interest (bonds) is subject to income tax.
-In the case of dividends, it does not matter whether they are distributed or reinvested (accumulating ETF).
+From a tax perspective, it does not matter whether dividends are distributed or reinvested (accumulating ETF).
 Income tax is levied by the federal government, canton and municipality.

 ETF taxes Switzerland savings tip #1: Save on income tax by foregoing a dividend strategy

-You can also reduce your income tax by claiming the maximum permissible deductions in your tax return (see ETF taxes Switzerland savings tip #5 in this chapter).
+As we will see later in ETF Tax Switzerland Savings Tip #5, you can also reduce your income tax by claiming the maximum permissible securities deductions in your tax return.

 Tax-free exception

 If a Swiss company has capital contribution reserves (KER) in an ETF and distributes from this pot, this amount does not have to be taxed as income.
-This type of distribution is sometimes somewhat misleadingly referred to as “capital gains” in bank documents (see illustration below).
+This type of distribution is sometimes somewhat misleadingly referred to as “capital gains” in bank documents.

 Property tax